iqhive/runtime.link/Readme.md

 the linker for that particular link layer.
 Each linker can act either as an implementation host or as the client that connects to a remote implementation.

-The three available runtime.link layers are:
+The available runtime.link layers are:

     * api - the API represents a network interface with a selection of endpoints ie. a REST API.
     * cmd - parse command line arguments or execute command line programs.
+    * cpu - work directly with machine code that can runs natively on the CPU (JIT or AOT).
-    * lib - generate c-shared export directives or dynamicaly link to shared libraries (abi layer).
+    * lib - generate c-shared export directives or dynamicaly link to shared libraries (via ABI).

 ## Data structures
-In addition to standard Go types, the runtime.link project defines an additional package for representing standard runtime.link structures and types that cross link layer boundaries.
+In addition to the link layers the runtime.link project defines a couple of additional packages for representing well-defined variable data types, strings and structures.
+These are:

-    * xyz - switch types (enums/unions/variants).
+    * xyz - switch types (enums/unions/variants), binary structures and optional values.
-    * may - optional values (useful for APIs with many parameters).
+    * txt - syntax structures and pattern matching.

-## Included Software Standards and Interfaces
+## Standard Interfaces and Open Source Software

 The runtime.link project includes a selection of builtin representations for well-known software standards and interfaces.
 These are intended to act as a reference on how the package can